 One of the final chapters looks at the roles of parents, teachers, and coaches.
 It talks about the idea of praise and how we encourage people to get the best out of themselves.
 Now, one of the things she criticizes is people who praise people for achieving things.
 If you focus on praising people for being great, developing a fixed mindset is easy.

-Instead, praise should focus on the effort people have put into it, and the work people are putting into it.
+Instead, praise should focus on the effort people have put into it and the work people are putting into it.
 Suppose you are going to praise the normal outcome.
-Try to think about how you can reassure someone that everything they’ve done to build up to that point is as valuable as the outcome.
+Try to consider how you can reassure someone that everything they’ve done to build up to that point is as valuable as the outcome.

 Let’s dig a little deeper into how your mindset controls your life.
 Your mindset dictates your relationship with success and failure, which plays a huge role in your career development in a fixed mindset.
 World success is proving to yourself and your waters that you are smart and talented.